What to eat in Veneto: products and dishes from regional tradition

 Jujube from the Colli Euganei

-The fruits of the homonymous tree are scarlet, sweet-tasting and have quite a thick peel; they are also full of vitamin C. The jujube tree grows well in the calcareous soil of the Euganean Hills and its fruit is used to make Brodo di Giuggiole (Jujube juice), a typical liqueur from Arquà Petrarca.
+The tree grows well in the calcareous soil of the Euganean Hills, and its fruit is used to make Brodo di Giuggiole (jujube liqueur), a typical specialty from Arquà Petrarca.

 Vicenza mostarda